Sinclair Thomson: Life

 Sinclair Thomson was born in 1915 in Govanhill, Glasgow.

 His father was Donald Thomson (20 December 1878 - 25 July 1952) and his mother was Diana Sinclair Sutherland (2 May 1879 - 3 July 1947).
 They married in Lanark in 1904.
 They had four sons, including Sinclair; and one daughter Diana who did not survive infancy.

 Thomson went to school at Allan Glen's School then at Townhead in the city of Glasgow.
-While there he suffered a rugby injury, injuring his knee, which led to the amputation of his leg at the age of 16.
+While there he suffered a football injury, injuring his knee, which led to the amputation of his leg at the age of 16.

 During the Second World War he became a dispatch rider for the Civil Defence, as he remained able to ride a motorbike.
 This triggered a lifelong love of motorbikes.

 He became a teacher in the High School of Glasgow; and soon started teaching evening classes in pottery at the Glasgow School of Art.

-Thomson married Florence Mary Jamieson (17 November 1925 - 9 December 2019) in 1946.
-They had one daughter.
+Thomson married Florence Mary Aitken Jamieson (17 November 1925 - 9 December 2019) in 1946.
+They had one daughter, Rebecca Lynn Thomson b.
+17 April 1959.
 Florence was also a painter.
 They divorced in 1962.

 He married again in 1966.
 This was to Barbara Joan Ellen Carter (11 July 1923 - 19 March 2017), who like Thomson had been previously married.
 Barbara was previously one of Thomson's pottery students.

 The couple bought a summer home, Tig Cottage in Heronsford near Ballantrae; and for many years spent the winters in Glasgow and the summers in Ayrshire.